 Requirements

 To be eligible for the Health Law Concentration Certificate, a student must complete 21 credits as described below.
+Students must also complete a Clinic requirement for three additional credits.

-• Students must take Administrative Law (LAWS 114) (3 credits) and either Business Planning (LAWS 393) (4 credits) or Business Organizations (LAWS 205) (4 credits).
-Credits for these courses will not count toward the 21-credit concentration requirement, but grades will count toward the GPA honors requirement.
-If a student elects to take both Business Organizations and Business Planning, the higher grade will count toward the GPA honors requirement, but the credits will not.
+• Students must take either Business Planning (LAWS 393) (3 credits) or Business Organizations (LAWS 205) (4 credits).
+Credits for these courses will not count toward the 21-credit Concentration requirement.

-• In addition, students must take Health Law (LAWS 345) (2 or 3 credits).
-Credits for Health Law will count toward the 21-credit concentration requirement and grades will count toward the GPA honors requirement.
+• In addition, students must take Administrative Law (LAWS 114) (3 credits) and Health Law (LAWS 345) (3 credits).
+Credits for these courses will count toward the 21-credit Concentration requirement.

-• These three courses do not have to be taken prior to taking other courses in the concentration, but it is strongly recommended that Administrative Law and Health Law be taken in a full-time student’s second year, if possible.
+• These courses do not have to be taken prior to taking other courses in the Concentration, but it is strongly recommended that Administrative Law and Health Law be taken in a full-time student’s second year, if possible.
 Part-time students should try to take them in the second semester of their second year or the first semester of their third year.

 1. Coursework